mmctl/easycrypt-ext/README.md

 relative to the expression's opening delimiter ("non-locally").
 For more details, see the documentation of the relevant commands.

-[^6]: This is in an attempt to predict common scenarios one might run into with the default indentation.
+[^6]: This is in an attempt to predict common scenarios you might run into with the default indentation.

 | Command                               | Keybinding      | Description                                |
 |---------------------------------------|-----------------|--------------------------------------------|